Chief of Police

 Assistant Vice President

-Deputy Chief of Police Edward Stephens has been with Kennesaw State University since 1992.
-Deputy Stephens earned a Bachelor’s of Business Administration and a Master’s of Public Administration from KSU.
+Chief of Police Edward Stephens has been with Kennesaw State University since 1992.
+Chief Stephens earned a Bachelor’s of Business Administration and a Master of Public Administration from KSU.
 He is also a graduate of the Georgia Law Enforcement Command College.
-Prior to serving at KSU, Deputy Stephens served ten years with the Georgia Army National Guard.
-Deputy Stephens is a Certified Firearms Instructor through the Georgia Peace Officer Standards and Training Council (POST) and the Federal Bureau of Investigation, holds an Advanced Certificate with the Georgia POST, is a Senior Training Instructor, as well as a Departmental Training Officer.
+Prior to serving at KSU, Acting Chief Stephens served ten years with the Georgia Army National Guard.
+Chief Stephens is a certified firearms instructor through the Georgia Peace Officer Standards and Training Council (POST) and the Federal Bureau of Investigation, holds an Advanced Certificate with the Georgia POST, is a Senior Training Instructor, and a Departmental Training Officer.
 He currently is the President of the Georgia Association of Law Enforcement Firearms Instructors, is a member of the Georgia Association of Chiefs of Police and the International Association of Campus Law Enforcement Administrators.
-Deputy Stephens is also a part-time instructor in the Department of First-year and Transition Studies at KSU.
+Chief Stephens is also a part-time instructor in the Department of First-year and Transition Studies at KSU.

 Director of Emergency Management